Analyst Damantsev called for equipping the "Hyacinth-S" with the latest "Krasnopol-D" shells with a firing range of up to 47 km

 Preliminary firing range — 50 km

-Milinfolive: The Russian Military-Industrial Complex has the potential to switch to the production of 155 mm caliber shells
+Milinfolive: The Russian Military-Industrial Complex has the potential to switch to the production of 155 mm shells

 Russian artillery is inferior to NATO artillery in terms of firing range